Md-Emon-Hasan/Flusk-Tutorial/README.md

 ## 📖 Introduction

-This repository provides comprehensive resources for learning Flask, covering fundamental concepts, practical examples, and hands-on projects.
-Whether you're building APIs, web applications, or just exploring backend development with Python, this repository will guide you through the basics of Flask.
+This repository features a basic Flask application designed to help you get started with Flask development.
+It covers the essentials of setting up a Flask project, handling routes, and rendering templates.

 ---

 ## 🔍 Topics Covered

-- **Setting Up Flask:** Installation and basic project structure.
-- **Routing and Views:** Handling URL routes and rendering views.
-- **Templates and Static Files:** Using Jinja templates and serving static assets.
-- **Forms and Input Handling:** Processing user input using Flask-WTF.
-- **Database Integration:** Connecting Flask with SQLite or other databases.
-- **Authentication and Authorization:** Implementing basic security features.
+- **Flask Basics:** Introduction to Flask and setting up a basic application.
-- **Deployment:** Deploying Flask applications to platforms like Heroku or AWS.
+- **Routing:** Creating and handling routes in a Flask application.
+- **Templates:** Rendering HTML templates with Flask.
+- **Form Handling:** Basic form handling and data processing.
+- **Error Handling:** Implementing error handling in Flask.

 ---

 ## 🚀 Getting Started

-To get started with Flask basics, follow these steps:
+To get started with this project, follow these steps:

 1. **Clone the repository:**